bijington/blog/_posts/2021-10-20-building-a-mobile-game-in-xamarin-forms-part-two.md

 ## Conclusion

 I hope that by building and then swapping between implementations in this post you can see the value in keeping all of the loading logic contained within a repository.

+This will now serve as the basis for our next step in this series Styling / resources